 The Class of 2012 was responsible for 38 wins, including two in the postseason, and the program's first NCAA Division III championship appearance in 2009.
-That class played in the postseason all four years, won a conference regular season title in 2009 and posted a team-record 13 wins in 2010.
-2009 All-American Erin McNally '12 was on the North Atlantic Region all-region team all four years, and was NESCAC all-conference at midfield in 2011.
-She finished her career ranked third on the team's all-time list with 62 points and tied for second with 24 assists.
+That class played in the postseason all four years, earned a conference regular season title in 2009 and posted a team-record 13 wins in 2010.
+2009 All-American Erin McNally '12 was on the North Atlantic Region all-region team all four years and was NESCAC all-conference at midfield in 2011.
+McNally finished her career ranked third on the team's all-time list with 62 points and tied for second with 24 assists.
 Mary Lancaster '12 ended up fourth with 23 career goals.
 Marisa Spagnolo '12 capped her career with all-region and all-conference honors for her work on defense.

 2010 All-America forward Colleen Callaghan '11 enjoyed one of the best careers in program history.
 Callaghan holds team records for most goals, assists and points in a career, and most goals and points in a season.
-She tied the team record for assists in a season and is ranked ninth in assists per game on the NCAA Division III career list.
+She tied the team record for assists in a season and is ranked 21st in assists per game on the NCAA Division III career list.

 2009 started with a pair of four-goal wins and ended with the team's first trip to the NCAA championship.
 Despite a loss in the first round of the national tournament, the year was anything but a disappointment.
-The Continentals finished with an overall mark of 12-5, and earned a share of the league's regular season title for the first time.
-The team hosted a postseason contest for the first time since 1989, and advanced to their first championship game with a 1-0 win against St. Lawrence University.
+The Continentals finished with an overall mark of 12-5 and earned a share of the league's regular season title for the first time.
+The team hosted its first postseason contest since 1989 and advanced to their first league championship game with a 1-0 win against St. Lawrence University.
 McDonald and former assistant Cheryl Casey received league co-coaching staff of the year honors, and McNally became the second All-American in program history.

 Hamilton finished 2008 with an overall record of 8-7 and qualified for the four-team league tournament for the first time.
 During the regular season, the Continentals shut out a Rensselaer team that was nationally ranked at the time, and won a thrilling overtime contest at William Smith that clinched the team's first postseason appearance since 1995.

 The program was started in 1978 and won four games that fall.
 Hamilton posted a record of 8-6 the following year in the first season of playing a full varsity schedule.
 The Continentals reached new heights in 1990 and 1991 when they won 10 games each year.
-The 1991 team was ranked 10th in the region at the end of the season, and featured third team All-America goalkeeper Anne Hughes '92.
+The 1991 team was ranked 10th in the region at the end of the season and featured third team All-America goalkeeper Anne Hughes '92.
 Hughes allowed just seven goals on 77 shots for a .909 save percentage and owned a stingy 0.62 goals against average.